pkubanek/ts_sal/doc/index.rst

 **CMD_NOACK = -301**
    Sent by SAL.
 This Ack is returned to the Client when the Client asks for an ack and there is nothing to send a response.
 This Ack is returned if there is no response from the commanded application.

-.. note:: There are two ways for the Client to ask the Server for an Ack.
-One way is waitForCompletion that accepts a timeout.
-The other way is getResponse which will immediatly ask for an Ack and return CMD_NOACK.

 **CMD_FAILED = -302**
    Sent by the Server.
 Can (hopefully) also send details on why the command has failed.